lycoding27/7200teamwork-pubg-ranking-prediction/README.md

 *Yimu Liu, Ziyang Wei*

 ### Abstract
 Our goal is to create a model which predicts players' finishing placement based on their final stats, on a scale from 1 (first place) to 0 (last place).
-We preprocessed the data and train 7 different models(Decision Tree, SVM, Logistic Regression, etc) with 9 features(Gold Diff, Kills, Structures, etc).
-Our program can automatically select the best model base on accuracy.
-Finally, we implement the UI by Play Framework.
-The users can input the information of first 15 minutes and then get the result of the match.
+We preprocessed the data and train 4 different models(Decision Tree, LinearRegresstion, Randomforest and GTR) with 22 features(Kills, boosts, etc).
+Our program can automatically select the best model base on r2 and rmse.
+The users can input the information and then predict the rank(winPlacePerc).
+### Started
+Clone or download the repository to local.

+Open the ScalaProject file with IDEA.
+Run Main.scala in Final Project/src/main/scala/Main.scala.It will take 3-4 minutes to train all machine learning models when you first run Main.scala.
+Follow the instruction in console to input required features and system will return predictions.

+### Bulid with
+**Scala** - The program language to implement the program.

+**IntelliJ IDEA** - The IDE to development the system.

+**Spark** - The framework to develop the Machine Learning process